beam Consultancy

 That being said, looking back, I think meeting with you may have been what caused the change in me on the ward.
 By that I mean my destructive behaviour, the intensity of my anxiety attacks became less.
 Perhaps I didn’t need to prove that I was struggling anymore, because there were two people who “got me”, who had empathy as well as faith.
 Having a tangible, black and white report that detailed so many of the reasons for my struggling gave me that concrete validation I needed.
 It wasn’t just words spoken and then forgotten, they were down on paper in black and white which I could hold and read and by doing so allow myself that little bit of empathy I had refused myself until then.”

 Being detained in hospital can be a traumatic experience, often on top of other traumas.
-Our experience is that people who get a diagnosis of personality disorder can often find themselves stuck in environments that at best make little difference and at worst make their difficulties more severe.
-We have expertise in the field of personality disorder and related guidelines.
+Our experience is that people who use self harm as a way of coping and feel life is often not worth living, get a diagnosis of personality disorder and can often find themselves stuck in environments that at best make little difference and at worst make their difficulties more severe.
+We have expertise in the field of ‘personality disorder’ and related guidelines.
 Following the principles of the mental health act we can help you articulate a case for discharge or move to a less restrictive environment.
 We have had considerable success in this area as we repeatedly find those we work with are either not receiving recommended care or care that is specifically not indicated.
 You or your legal representative can get in touch through the contact section of the website.
 We can work privately or via legal aid.

 We are based mainly in the Wirral/Cheshire area but are willing to deliver services across the country

-Our inbox in monitored throughout the day and we aim to reply within 2 hours at a minimum.
+Our inbox in monitored and we aim to reply as quickly as we can.
 If there are issues with the contact form email us direct at

 Keir@beamconsultancy.co.uk